 Lech gained another claim to fame as the resort where the ski scenes in the movie Bridget Jones: The Edge of Reason were filmed.
 Although it's possible to watch the film without noticing exactly where the ski scenes are set, the resort's marketing department nevertheless made much of the association.

-One other key reason for Lech’s astounding popularity is its snow record.
+A key reason for Lech’s astounding popularity is its snow record.
 It has its own micro-climate which means it gets more snow than almost anywhere else in Austria and can boast one of the best snow reliability records in the Alps.
 The season here runs from the beginning of December to the end of April.

 Two hundred metres above Lech itself is the satellite of Oberlech.
 This is a car-free area which comprises a cluster of large four-star hotels.
 It is reached by a cable car from Lech, which runs till 1am, and luggage delivery and so on is done via a series of tunnels that connect the cable car station with the hotels.
 Some of the hotels can also be reached by road and there a bus service until the early hours.
-Oberlech is an ideal choice for families with young children as it has its own ski kindergarten.
+Oberlech is an ideal choice for families with young children as it has its own ski kindergarten

 At the beginning of the season Lech has a tradition of hosting big Season Opening parties on the first weekend of each winter.
 These include various concerts and parties as well as a spectacular firework display.
 Later in the season, highlights from the nearby Summer Bregenz Opera Festival are staged at the foot of the slopes.